Online Banking Navigation

 The current platform has user pain points:

-• Navigation, Self-Help, and Wayfinding Challenges: Business customers reported frequent confusion locating critical, high-frequency tasks such as initiating treasury services, managing users, and finding transaction history.
-This often led to frustration and disrupted workflows.
+• Navigation, Self-Help, and Wayfinding Challenges: Past research indicated that business customers frequently experienced confusion when locating critical, high-frequency tasks such as enrolling in treasury services, managing users, and finding transaction history.

-• Platform Constraints: The design uses a vertical navigation menu, but Q2’s platform only supports a single-row, horizontal navigation with dropdown menus.
-This mismatch limits flexibility and complicates access to key features.
+• Platform Constraints: The out-of-the-box design uses a vertical navigation menu.
+However, Q2’s latest platform version only supports horizontal navigation with dropdown menus.

 Opportunity